Blotch3D/Blotch3D/README.md

 Blotch3D and MonoGame objects.

 You define a 3D window by deriving a class from BlWindow3D and overriding some of its methods.
-You should instantiate that class and call its "Run" method *from the same thread*.
+You open the window by instantiating that class and calling its "Run" method *from the same thread*.
 The Run method then calls those overridden methods when appropriate, and does not return until the window has closed.

 All code that accesses the 3D hardware must be in those overridden methods.

 In theory you could put all your 3D code in a certain one of the overridden methods (FrameDraw), but there are several overridable methods for your convenience.

-There is a Setup method that is called once at initialization, a FrameProc method that is called every frame, and a FrameDraw method that is called after a FrameProc call if there is enough CPU available.
-You are welcome to put whatever you like in those three methods, except that actual drawing code (code that causes things to appear in the window) must be in the FrameDraw method.
+There is a Setup method that is called once at the beginning, a FrameProc method that is called every frame, and a FrameDraw method that is called after each FrameProc call only if there is enough CPU available.
+You are welcome to put whatever you like in any of those three methods, except that actual drawing code (code that causes things to appear in the window) must be in the FrameDraw method.

 For apps that may suffer from severe CPU exhaustion (at least for the 3D thread), it might be best to put all your periodic 3D code in FrameDraw